 A student has the right to cancel his/her enrollment agreement and obtain a refund of charges paid through attendance at the first class session or the seventh day after enrollment, whichever is later.
 A notice of cancellation or withdrawal must be made in writing.
-Students may request a refund from the Registrar's Office.
-The request must be in writing and must include specific timeframes, including the date the program started and the date of withdrawal.
-Requests should be sent to:
+The written request must include the date the course began and the date of cancellation or withdrawal.
+Notice of Withdrawal forms are available in the Registrar's office.
+Any student who intends to cancel or withdraw must submit a signed and dated copy of said form to:

-The ESL School at NYFA 17 Battery Place New York, New York 10004 Attn: Registrar
+ESL School at NYFA 17 Battery Place New York, NY 10004